m3rcer/m3rcer.github.io/_posts/redteaming/Hosting_Providers/2021-06-08-Hosting_Providers.md

 - Cryptocurrency Support: If you want your payment terms to be anonymous.
 _Payment in Monero is truly anonymous and powerfull when operating over a cli_.

-**Some vps providers i recommend and have experience with them:** FLokinet, Cockbox, njalla , vpsbg.eu, nicevps.net.
+**Some vps providers i recommend and have experience with:** FLokinet, Cockbox, njalla , vpsbg.eu, nicevps.net.

 _Host Safe!_